 Garching is a town (16,000 citizens) in Bavaria, Germany near Munich.
 It is the home of several research institutes and university departments.The town is beautiful located near the River Isar and has a fast connection to Munich via the A9 Autobahn.
 In addition, the metro line 6 connects Garching with Munich centre (20 min ride).
 A broad variaty of research and scientific educational institutions are based on the Garching science campus; among them several institutes of the Technical University Munich, four Max-Planck Institutes and the General Electric Research Centre.

 The City of Greifswald

 Greifswald is located in a beautiful setting close to the world famous islands Rügen and Usedom.
-It is a university town (Studying in Greifswald) and its 14,000 students dominate the life style and living atmosphere.
+It is a university town (Studying in Greifswald) and its more than 10,000 students dominate the life style and living atmosphere.
 There is full cultural infrastructure with a theatre and opera house, public libraries, galleries, and museums (e.g. Pomeranian State Museum) as well as broad variety of alternative student culture.

 The next big city and airport being Berlin, it takes 2.5 hours by train with one train connection per hour or 2 hours on the Autobahn A20.